aptech/docs/docs/CR-envget.rst

 ::

     //%USERPROFILE% is the user's home
-    //directory on most Windows systems
+    // directory on most Windows systems
     hm_dir = envget("USERPROFILE");

 Example 2